...

 EDM (Electrical Discharge Machining) has revolutionized the medical device manufacturing landscape by offering numerous advantages over traditional machining processes.
 Its ability to create intricate geometries, meet tight tolerance requirements, and work with a wide range of biocompatible materials makes it a game-changing solution for the industry.
 As medical device manufacturers continue to face challenges in delivering innovative and high-quality products, the adoption of EDM and its integration with other advanced manufacturing techniques will play a vital role in driving progress and success.

 Discover the cutting-edge capabilities of Proleantech’s EDM services!
 With our state-of-the-art Electrical Discharge Machining (EDM) technology, we can achieve tolerances down to ±0.0002″ (0.005mm) and deliver parts in as fast as 3 days.
-Trust our experts to handle a wide range of materials, including aluminium, steel, copper, polymers, and more.
+Trust our experts to handle a wide range of materials, including aluminum, steel, copper, polymers, and more.
 Don’t compromise on quality or efficiency – choose Proleantech for your next EDM project and experience the difference.
-Contact us today to learn more and request a quote for our unparalleled EDM services.
+Contact us today to learn more and request a quote for our unparalleled wire EDM services.

 FAQ